Databass-project/optimizer/README.md

 ### Creating tables

-- let the new table be named `new_table` from here onward
+- let the new table be named `new_table` from here onwards
 1. Create `new_table.det` file, specifying its metadata
 2. Run `java RandomDB new_table <num_tuples>`.
 This will create `new_table.txt`, the actual table, and `new_table.md`, serialized schema file.